Crawford v. Marion County Election Board: Background

 A 2005 Indiana law required all voters casting a ballot in person to present a United States or Indiana photo ID.
 Under the Indiana law, voters who do not have a photo ID may cast a provisional ballot.
 To have their votes counted, they must visit a designated government office within ten days and bring a photo ID or sign a statement saying they cannot afford one.

-At trial, the plaintiffs were unable to produce any witnesses who claimed they were unable to meet the law's requirements.
+The plaintiffs were unable to produce any witnesses who claimed they were unable to meet the law's requirements.
 The defendants were likewise unable to present any evidence that the corruption purportedly motivating the law actually existed.

 In April 2006, U.S. District Judge Sarah Evans Barker granted summary judgment in favor of Indiana Secretary of State Todd Rokita.
 In January 2007, that judgment was affirmed by the United States Court of Appeals for the Seventh Circuit, where Judge Richard Posner was joined by Judge Diane S. Sykes, while Judge Terence T. Evans dissented.
 The circuit court was deeply divided, with the dissent characterizing the law as a thinly veiled attempt to disenfranchise low-income Democratic Party voters.
 The lead plaintiff was William Crawford, who was a Democratic member of the Indiana House of Representatives from Indianapolis from 1972 to 2012.
 The defendant was the election board of Marion County, Indiana.
 Indianapolis, the state capital, is in Marion County.